A continuum model of multi-phase reactive transport in igneous systems: Multi-phase reactive transports in igneous systems

-As mantle melts percolate into the cooler mantle lithosphere and crust, thermal exposure drives crystallization reactions that deposit latent heat, volatiles and fertile minerals into the mantle lithosphere \citep[e.g.,][]{Keller2017} (Fig.~\ref{fig:overview}, stage 2).
-Locations of high melt flux may develop hot funnels into which melts from the surrounding area are focused \citep{England2010,ReesJones2018}.
-Throughout the crust, magma transport may stall along rheological and density contrasts \citep[e.g.,][]{Ritter2013} and melt content may come to exceed the disaggregation threshold of the granular matrix \citep[e.g.][]{arzi1978critical, van1979experimental, renner00}.
-Depending on the mechanical and thermal structure of the crust, its thickness \citep{Hildreth1988}, and regional tectonic regime \citep{Cembrano2009}, transport towards the shallow crust is thought to be accommodated by diapirs rising through ductile crust \citep{Bateman1984,Cruden1990} or by fractures propagating through brittle rock \citep{Clemens1992,Rubin1993,rozhko07,havlin13,keller13}.
+As mantle melts percolate into the base of the cooler mantle lithosphere, thermal exposure drives crystallization, which deposits latent heat, fertile minerals, and volatiles \citep[e.g.,][]{Keller2017} (Fig.~\ref{fig:overview}, stage 2).
+Locations of high melt flux may form hot funnels into which melts from a wider source area are focused \citep{England2010,ReesJones2018}.
+Throughout the lithosphere and crust, magma transport may stall along rheological and density contrasts \citep[e.g.,][]{Ritter2013} leading to melt contents exceeding the disaggregation threshold of the granular matrix \citep[e.g.,][]{arzi1978critical, van1979experimental, renner00}.
+Depending on the mechanical and thermal structure of the crust, its thickness \citep{Hildreth1988}, and regional tectonic regime \citep{Cembrano2009}, transport towards the shallow crust is thought to be accommodated by diapirs rising through ductile crust \citep{Bateman1984,Cruden1990} or by fractures propagating through brittle rock \citep{Clemens1992,Rubin1993,havlin13}.
+Porous melt transport models have been extended to include visco-elastic/brittle-plastic rheologies \citep{connolly07,rozhko07,keller13,yarushina15,Oliveira2018}, though their application has remained limited.